 We understand that purchasing a new flight management system can be a big undertaking.
 We, therefore, want to make the process as easy and hassle-free as possible.
 Here are a few guidelines to help you purchase our software or systems.

 FlightPlanner can be purchased as a standalone software application.
 You can use FlightPlanner to make flight plans for your own flight management system if you don’t want to use our Aviatrix FMS.

-If you’re interested in FlightPlanner only, contact us for a demo version of the software (see the note about our global reseller network below).
+If you’re interested in FlightPlanner only, contact us for a demo version of the software.
 We will send you a download link for the application.
 When installed, we will send you an unlock code that will give you four weeks to assess all of the functionality of the software.
-Note that FlightPlanner comes in three version (Classic, Pro and Ultimate), so you’ll need to let us know which version you’d like to evaluate.
+Note that FlightPlanner comes in three versions (Classic, Pro, and Ultimate), so you’ll need to let us know which version you’d like to evaluate.
 This document gives more information about FlightPlanner and the differences between the three versions.

 Aviatrix flight management system

 In the first instance, we’ll send you a download link for the Aviatrix FMS which you can install on your own computer.
 After install, we’ll send you an unlock code and some demo data.
 The Aviatrix application has inbuilt GPS simulation software, so by loading a GPS file, you can fool the software into thinking that it’s out flying.
 You won’t be able to trigger a camera with this setup (you’ll need a trigger box to do that), but you will be able to see exactly how the software works.